 I knew what would happen when I stopped the watering that kept them alive.

-It was so much heavier than the first,
+it was so much heavier than the first and

 the weight really caught me by surprise.